 It is said that “when the committee was starting to work on the festival, they could not come up with a name.
 The meeting was running late and one of the members made the comment that they needed to hurry because his wife had butterbeans and cornbread waiting at home.
 So that is where the name came from.”

 In 2010, the Festival won the Guinness World Record for the largest pot of baked beans, which totaled 1,010.65 gallons.
-The festival takes place on the Saturday before Labor Day along Main Street in downtown Pinson.
+The festival takes place along Main Street in downtown Pinson.

 - Bham Wiki